dav/StackMob-Ruby-Toolkit/README.md

 Eventually I'd like to make this work more like manipulating your ActiveRecord objects from the rails console, but it still beats doing everything through a browser or iOS app.

-Note, for json files used to specify parameters, they can contain embedded ruby if they end in .erb:
+Note: for json files used to specify parameters, they can contain embedded ruby if they end in .erb:

     {